qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

   geometry (point, line, polygon), so that geometries can then be manually added to rows with the |addPart| :sup:`Add Part` tool.

-* :guilabel:`Datasources Options`, :guilabel:`Layer Options` or
+* :guilabel:`Datasource Options`, :guilabel:`Layer Options` or
-  :guilabel:`Custom Options` which allow you to configure some advanced parameters.
-See the `gdal-ogr <https://www.gdal.org>`_ driver documentation.
+  :guilabel:`Custom Options` which allow you to configure advanced parameters depending on the output format.
+Some are exposed in :ref:`supported_format` but for full details, see the `GDAL <https://www.gdal.org>`_ driver documentation.

 .. _figure_save_vector: